You are here:

 Yes.
 It is required that each party attends the initial appointment.
 This services is not marriage

 counseling.
 It does not fulfill the martiage counseling requirement of a Covenant Marriage.
-This
+This is not

 How long before we get an appointment?